secretbis/tbcsim/README.md

 ## Usage

-This has only a command-line interface.
+This section applies to the command line interface.

 ```
-./tbcsim ./samples/shaman_enh_subresto_preraid.yml
+./tbcsim

 ------------------------------------------------